 This is the world of the genuine JBP (one that actually has a J in it!).
 They see the value you bring to the category and their business and actively jump on board.
 They will actively seek to engage and work with you.

-However two critical things to remember when they adopt this approach.
+However, there are two critical things to remember when they adopt this approach.
 First, they are still out to transfer money from your business to their business and secondly, it won’t always last long.

 Easter’s star supplier of Easter Eggs is unlikely to be the star of Christmas Chocolate Advent Calendars.
 It pays them to keep their Suppliers ‘churning’.
 It makes them more money, it keeps you unsure.

 To be effective in the world of supermarket negotiations.
 Just as with any negotiation you need to be planned and prepared.
-Not just organised and confident with the numbers.
-But also with the tools to deal with the negotiation tactics and games they will deploy against you.
+Not just organised and confident with the numbers but also with the tools to deal with the negotiation tactics and games they will deploy against you.

-The MBM Effective Negotiation Programme will equip you with the good negotiation techniques required to get the best outcomes for your business.
+This Ultimate Guide will equip you with the good negotiation techniques required to get the best outcomes for your business.
 Thereby delivering a solid, measurable investment return on the training.

-The Programme will expose all the different games and tactics that may be deployed against you whether they are intending to be Confrontational, Manipulative or Collaborative with you (or a mix of all three!)
+The Programme will expose all the different games and tactics that may be deployed against you whether they are intending to be Confrontational, Manipulative or Collaborative with you (or a mix of all three!).

 #1- Dealing with ‘Games’

-It will equip you with a robust, tried and tested process and methodology to Recognise what is happening at any given point in the negotiation.
-To Diffuse that particular situation.
+It will equip you with a robust, tried and tested process and methodology to Recognise what is happening at any given point in the negotiation to diffuse that particular situation.
 Then Restore commercial logic and move the negotiation on to a positive conclusion.

-Recognise, Diffuse and Restore
+#2- Recognise, Diffuse and Restore

 When you have practised and started to become comfortable with dealing with the negotiation tactics and games they will throw at you.
 Then we will introduce how to effectively prepare for the negotiation itself as the next step in how to improve your negotiation ability.

-The Value of Money
+#3- The Value of Money